geo-systems/geo-systems.github.io/products/data-transformer/index.md

 <!-- # What is it? -->

-<strong>Data Transformer</strong> is an offline desktop app for conveting between popular data formats.
+<strong>Data Transformer</strong> is an offline desktop app for converting between popular data formats.

 Do you need to send a JSON or YML file to your colleagues while your data is in a spreadsheet?
-Did you need to load XML or JSON files into a spreadsheet for analytics or reporting?
+Do you need to load XML or JSON files into a spreadsheet for analytics or reporting?
 <strong>Data Transformer</strong> has got you covered.

 It is the perfect tool to transform data from one format to the other.